vntr-admin/combiner/README.txt

             How many users can move off one partition in one iteration.
             (Integer) m >= 1.
 Default is 3.
 Sane values are 1-3.
             Smaller values take longer but might avoid oscillation.
+        -maxIter r
+            Maximum number of iterations allowed in the repartitioning algorithm.  (integer) r > 0.
+Default is 100.
+Sane values are 1-250.
+            Smaller values speed up process but might negatively affect partition quality.

 Metis: